ranjithruban/infra-test/README.md

 #terraform plan -target=module.docker
 #terraform apply -target=module.docker
 3) deploy second container
-#terraform plan -target=module.docker1
-#terraform apply -target=module.docker1

 The app should be running in port 80 of loadbalancer dns.

-Future
 * Jenkins pipeline job can be added which detects git push to master and deploys the same terraform code.
-Take one ec2 down and and deploy ne code and then deploy 2nd node.
+Take one ec2 down and and deploy the code and then deploy 2nd node.
 * environment like staging , qa and production can be added in terraform as variables and deploy it as needed.

-TODO
-Add a proper dns and ssl for loadbalancer
-Change to kubernetes/AWS EKS